SpeciesFileGroup/install_taxonworks/development/native/macos.md

 ```
 ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"
 ```
-If/when prompted, click on install button.
+If/when prompted, take the action to continue to install.
 Follow through with the Homebrew install process.

 After Homebrew, install RVM, the Ruby version manager.
 This consists of installing the GNU Privacy Guard (gnupg), getting the public key for RVM, and installing RVM.
-The particular invocation below also installes the latest stable version of Ruby.
+The particular invocation below also installs the latest stable version of Ruby.

 ```
 brew install gnupg